huangyingting/llm-inference/README.md

 - Compliance - For regulated industries like healthcare and finance, running a private model may be important for compliance with data protection and privacy regulations.

 ### Challenges of running inference cost-effectively and efficiently
 Deploying large language models for inference is compute-intensive, requiring high-end GPUs and specialized hardware that can be very expensive to provision on cloud platforms.
-For example, an 80GB Nvidia A100 GPU on Azure can generate approximately 60 completion tokens per second when running a 13 billion parameter model like Anthropic's Claude or Vicuna.
+For example, an 80GB Nvidia A100 GPU on Azure can generate approximately 60 completion tokens per second when running a 13 billion parameter model like Vicuna.
 If we calculate the monthly cost of running just a single A100 virtual machine in Azure's East US region, it comes out to $2,680.
 This one GPU could generate around 157 million tokens per month.

 In contrast, conversational services like ChatGPT offered through Azure OpenAI are much more cost-effective.
 At Azure OpenAI ChatGPT's rate of $0.0015 per token, those 157 million tokens would only cost $236.52.
 Additionally, ChatGPT provides a smoother conversational experience compared to a basic 13B parameter model.